Neuro-Spectral Architectures for Causal Physics-Informed Networks: Implementation details

 \subsubsection{Constructing the basis}

-We assume for this section that the domain $\Omega$ may be split into a direct product (e.g., into a direct product of 1D intervals), leading to the following product representation for the basis:
+We assume for this section that the domain $\Omega$ can be decomposed as a direct product (e.g., into a direct product of 1D intervals), leading to the following product representation for the basis:

 For example, the standard Fourier basis functions may be expressed as the products of the following form (up to a normalization constant):

 or, likewise, in terms of the respective sine/cosine functions, depending on the boundary conditions that have to be imposed.